Medi-Cal vs. Medicare: Who’s Eligible & What’s Covered?

 What’s the maximum income to qualify for Medi-Cal?

-In general, to qualify for Medi-Cal, a single adult can earn up to $1,732 a month ($20,783 per year) and a couple can earn up to $2,351 a month ($28,207 a year).
-For certain vulnerable populations such as children and pregnant women, Medi-Cal has higher income limits that make it easier to qualify.
+In general, to qualify for Medi-Cal, a single adult can earn up to $22,025 per year and a couple can earn up to $29,863 per year.
+Certain Medi-Cal programs, such as those for children and pregnant women, have higher income limits that make it easier to qualify.

 How much is Medi-Cal per month?

-All Medi-Cal programs are free.
-There's no monthly cost and no cost to get medical care.
+All Medi-Cal programs are free and there isn't a monthly rate.
 Before a 2022 policy change, some people had a monthly cost for Medi-Cal insurance.

 What is the difference between Medi-Cal and Covered California?